 Information about Hermine from the family letters

-As I do not have very much information to draw on about my great-grandmother, below I have tried to form a picture of her from the family letters.
-The extracts that are by or concern great-grandmother Hermine are outlined below, in chronological order.
+As I do not have very much information to draw on about my great-grandmother, below I have tried to form some sort of a picture about her from the family letters.
+The extracts that are by, or concern, great-grandmother Hermine are outlined below, in chronological order.

 Further documentary evidence about what happened to Hermine in the Shoah follows the letters.

 Gleiwitz, 5th April, 1939 I went to bed with the intention of not getting up again that day, as I didn’t feel well at all, but after one hour’s rest the doorbell rang.
 Grandma was also enjoying her siesta.
 Love from Father and Grandmother And special kisses from your Mother

 Gleiwitz, 6th April 1939 Grandma sends her love; she had a heavy cold but she recovered quickly; mine was worse.
 Love and kisses again, Mother